MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    :::column-end:::
    :::column span="1":::

    Can change the name of the repository.
-When set at the top-level <strong>Git repositories</strong> entry, can change the name of any repository.
+When set at the top-level **Git repositories** entry, can change the name of any repository.

    :::column-end:::
 :::row-end:::